Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 Getresponse vs AWeber — how do the free plans compare?

-Until recently, AWeber had an edge over GetResponse, because it offered an entirely free plan and GetResponse didn’t.
+Until fairly recently, AWeber had an edge over GetResponse, because it offered an entirely free plan and GetResponse didn’t.

 GetResponse has now introduced a free plan of its own, and it is quite similar to AWeber’s offering — in that e-newsletters created with the plan feature advertising, and a 500 subscriber limit applies.